anthonymiyoro/Kiva-Loan-Recipients-Prediction/readme.md

 	- Surprisingly, the elderly appeared to ask for higher loan amounts from the ages of 60 to 80 while females of 30 years of age asked for the lowest loan amounts on average.
 For males, the loan amounts requested stagnated from 30 to 50 years of age.

 	![alt text](https://github.com/anthonymiyoro/kivaData/blob/master/photos/pic11.png "Loan amounts requested by age").

+- Apart from using boxplots, barcharts and pie charts to test our features, we can use linear regression.
+Before we do this however, we must remember that the basic assumption underlying linear regression is that there is a normal distribution of variables.
+To ensure this we run a skew test with a result of 0 meaning a normally distributed dataset with a skew score of -+5 deemed as acceptable.

+- Once that is done we check the different features for multicollearity using Pandas correlation matrix.
+Those with high correliniarity can be removed as features.